Data Science Institute

 • Opportunities to engage with national and international conferences, workshops, and training events.

-• Insight into the nuclear sector through industrial collaboration with UKNNL.
+• Insight into the power sector through industrial collaboration with SP ENWL.

 Funding